 Humans can experience this incredible natural phenomenon during times of high bioluminescence, often linked to plankton blooms.
 At night, the bioluminescent sea glows when it is disturbed by breaking waves or splashes in the water!

-According to the state’s official website, In California, the most frequently observed type of marine bioluminescence is produced by a particular species known as Lingulodinium polyedra.
+According to the state’s official website, the most frequently observed type of marine bioluminescence in California is produced by a particular species known as Lingulodinium polyedra.
 When these dinoflagellates experience a significant bloom, they can illuminate the ocean with a brilliant glow at night,

 When to see bioluminescent waves in California?